 There are some pretty cool places to go and magical experiences to be had on your doorstep, wherever you live.
 You just need to click into that travel mindset.

-You don´t need to get on plane to have an adventure, to discover something new.
+You don´t need to get on a plane to have an adventure, to discover something new.
 You can even “meet the locals” in your own neighbourhood if you are willing to try.
-In fact I know there are some of you out there who do exactly this.

 The travel local change has already happened with companies that run charity treks.
 They realised sending big groups overseas was not particularly viable in many ways but discovered there was an even bigger market of people looking for adventures closer to home without the need to get on a plane.

-It might be a dificult reality to face, but at some point the travel industry is going to have to wake up and realise that we cannot keep encouraging people to get on planes to far flung destinations.
+It might be a difficult reality to face, but at some point, the travel industry is going to have to wake up and realise that we cannot keep encouraging people to get on planes to far-flung destinations.
 At the very least, we are going to have to start flying less.

 It’s the same thing with a little local stream that’s polluted – if I want to fish, I’m going to have to clean this stream up.
 I mean, people talk about eating locally as being vital, but it’s not just eating locally that’s important.
 We’re going to have to do our sports locally, we really are.

 Everybody thinks there’s going to be some technology that emerges that’s going to transport us all over the world with no carbon emissions.
 That’s not going to happen.
 And you know what?
 You’ll get used to it.